sharsil/favicorn/README.md

 ## The mechanism

-Favicorn takes a favicon and provides search result links across 10 platforms.
+Favicorn takes a favicon and provides search result links across 10 platforms, and not only.

 Drop a ⭐ on the repo, and we’ll add automated scraping for all sources!